Da Nang Food: The Best Restaurants in Da Nang, Vietnam by JetSettingFools.com

 Pro Tip: H Coffee House allows patrons to grab a Banh Mi from the cart next door and eat it while drinking coffee at the shop.
 It’s an easy, inexpensive and tasty breakfast option!

-Best Bars In Da Nang, Vietnam
+Best Bars in Da Nang, Vietnam

-An Thuong Expat Bars
+An Thuong Bars

-Bikini Bottom Bar Da Nang
+Bikini Bottom Express

 Han River Bars